privacypass/challenge-bypass-extension/docs/EXT_PROTOCOL_IMPL.md

-# Privacy Pass extension protocol implementation and data format
+# Client implementation and data formats

 We explain the data format used by the extension in sending and receiving responses.
 All protocol-specific terms that we use are explained in